 We spent here three full days, roaming off-road, from temple to temple.
-Sometimes you get this “Tomb Raider” feeling as you climb hidden stairways that leads you to a platform where you can have breathtaking views.
+Sometimes you get this “Tomb Raider” feeling as you climb hidden stairways that lead you to a platform where you can have breathtaking views.

 Navigating the temples is very easy.
 Your guest house or hotel can provide you with a map, or you can use the Lonely Planet for example.
 Obviously, the locations Lonely Planet suggests are always the busiest, so get out of your comfort zone and find your own “hidden” temples.

-Our favorite spot for sunrise was at Shwe San Taw temple and sunset at Oak Kyaung Gyi temple, beautiful views and more “under the radar”.
+Our favourite spot for sunrise was at Shwe San Taw temple and sunset at Oak Kyaung Gyi temple, beautiful views and more “under the radar”.
 We watched one sunset at Buledi temple, it was nice but very busy.

 As we already mentioned, we visited Bagan from the 31st of August to the 3rd of September, right after the earthquake.
 It (almost) didn’t affect our travel experience.
 Some temples we weren’t allowed to climb anymore for safety reasons.
 At others, there was some rubble on the ground.
-The Temples of Bagan remains an unique and unforgettable place, that everyone should visit at least once in his lifetime!
+The Temples of Bagan remains a unique and unforgettable place, that everyone should visit at least once in his lifetime!